 Japan has been operating in a challenging economic context since the early 1990s.
 Despite this, the country has succeeded in increasing investment in health and social care, resulting in major changes to the delivery of care for older people.
-This project explores how the Japanese Government has achieved such change and examines what lessons can be drawn for England.
+This project explores how the Japanese Government has achieved such change and examines the interesting points of consideration for reform in England.

 The economic and demographic situation in Japan might seem at first glance to represent an impossible challenge.
 By 2050, over 35 per cent of the Japanese population are projected to be over 65 years old but the country’s health care expenditure was 8.5 percent in 2011 – compared to the UK’s 9.8 per cent.